ABC tried to censor the Oscars slap. It spread unedited anyway.

 David Mack watched an unedited version of the broadcast in Sydney on the Australian Channel Seven when he saw friends in the United States complaining on Twitter about ABC overriding the audio of the domestic broadcast.

-“I realized I had seen and heard what they had not,” Mack, a reporter for BuzzFeed News said in a message Monday.
+“I realized I had seen and heard what they had not,” Mack, a reporter for BuzzFeed News said in a message on Monday.
 “So I rewound and filmed that clip.”

 He posted the uncensored clip to Twitter, where it quickly went viral.
 It was soon joined by other unedited versions of the broadcast from countries such as Japan.